 In this article, you will learn:

-- What are the benefits of using a Query of Queries?
+- What are the benefits of using a ColdFusion Query of Queries?

-- How to conduct a Query of Queries.
+- How do you conduct a ColdFusion query of queries?

 - What are some functionalities of ColdFusion Query of Queries?